nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons/nuxeo-live-connect.md

 6. Make sure the **Enabled** box is checked.
 7. Now go to the **HOME** tab and click 'Cloud Services' tab and click the **Connect to Dropbox** button or just create a new Dropbox document.

+{{#> callout type='note' }}
+To use the Dropbox file picker with Internet Explorer 11, the following URL must be added to IE11's trusted sites zone: https://www.dropbox.com.
+{{/callout}}

 ## Live Connect For Box

 ### Functional Overview